Obtaining an Adjournment (Time to Pay)

 HMRC and other creditors know you are taking matters seriously when you instruct a specialist law firm to assist you by negotiating with creditors and advising and representing you in and at Court.
 We are a City of London law firm made up of Solicitors and Barristers and with professional chambers in the Inns of the Honourable Society of Middle Temple which is directly opposite the Royal Courts of Justice.
 We offer a fixed cost service to prepare and appear on your company’s behalf to seek an adjournment at the High Court (Companies Court).
 We also regularly deal with petitions due to be heard at other High Court District Registries, or at the County Court with jurisdiction.
 We provide national coverage for all winding up petition hearings across England & Wales.

 If your company needs an adjournment of a Winding-Up Petition to get time to pay, our experienced Insolvency Law Experts are able to give clients specialist legal information and advice.
-To speak to one of our Solicitors or Barristers for a free initial consultation, please leave your details by clicking here or call us now on 0845 8622 529.
+To speak to one of our Solicitors or Barristers for a free telephone assessment and a free case assessment, please leave your details by clicking here or call us now on 0845 8622 529.